Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Many physical and emotional changes happen during the teen growth spurt.

-13 Tell-Tale Signs of the Teen Growth Spurt
+15 Tell-Tale Signs of the Growth Spurt in a Teenager

 How do you know if your teen is in a growth spurt?
 Or, if you’re a teen, how to tell if you’re growing?